hourglass depicting tax deadline

 • Missing a tax deadline can result in penalties and interest, so file as soon as possible and explore options like an installment agreement or Offer in Compromise if you can’t pay in full.

-• Don’t wait to file your taxes to report your income and deductions, and consider itemizing or taking the standard deduction, whichever is more beneficial.
+• Don’t wait to file your taxes to report your income and get your refund, and consider itemizing or taking the standard deduction, whichever is more beneficial.

 How to File for a Tax Extension?